 - Inflexible, inefficient clinical trial designs and low participation in studies.

 - Regulatory issues.

-NCATS is a distinctly different entity in the research ecosystem.
-Rather than targeting a particular disease and fundamental science, NCATS focuses on what is common across diseases and the translational process.
+NCATS is distinct in many ways; it focuses NOT on specific diseases, but on what is common among them and the translational science process.
 The Center emphasizes innovation and deliverables, relying on the power of data and new technologies to develop, demonstrate and disseminate improvements in translational science.
 In these ways, NCATS is serving as an adaptor to enable other parts of the research system to work more effectively.
-NCATS is complementing — not competing with — the work of other NIH ICs, the private sector and the nonprofit community.
+NCATS complements other NIH ICs, the private sector and the nonprofit community.